Blooshysaur/Blooshysaur/README.md

 (note that i do not frequent often my mails so to be warned)

+ 🔴 Purpose of my github page:

+archive stuff i made related to programming unless i am in a midly big project for some reason. in which it will actually serve real purposes

+yea thats it

+ 🔵 what can you find here

+oneshots (e.g: sm64coop mods)
+and old/abandoned projets

 <!---
 Blooshysaur/Blooshysaur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.